giovanniboscu/continuous-section-field/cuf/docs/LongitudinalBasisPlugins.md

 - `derivatives_reference(xi)`
 - optional `power_coefficients()` for compiled-field persistence

 The current `finite_element` formulation supports nodal longitudinal basis functions with C0 continuity between adjacent elements.
-This is a topology requirement of the current FEM adapter, not a Lagrange assumption.
 Unsupported topologies are rejected explicitly.

 Built-in plugins are discovered lazily from this directory.
 Adding another module does not require changes to the solver or registry.